 Why do people blame everything on veganism?
 Maybe I’m tired because I didn’t get enough sleep last night.
 Maybe I’m tired because I live in the Czech Republic, there is almost no sunlight in the winter, and I have a Vitamin D deficiency.
 Just like I did when I ate meat and lived in London.

 By the way, back when I ate meat I often tested as iron deficient.
 All my levels are totally normal now that I’m vegan.
 Additionally, all my bloodwork has been excellent since going vegan.
-So please, chill with the whole blaming everything ailment veganism.
+So please, chill with the whole blaming every ailment on veganism.

 I’m Not Traveling to China Because of the Yulin Dog Meat Festival